-It’s an incredibly powerful film with a stand out performance from John David Washington, who portrayed real-life Colorado Springs police officer, Ron Stallworth.
+It’s a compelling film with a stand-out performance from John David Washington, who portrayed real-life Colorado Springs police officer Ron Stallworth.
 While parts of the film are quite humorous, the story is poignant and gut-punching.

 If you’re looking for a thought-provoking movie, then Spike Lee’s BlackkKlansman is your best bet.

 Driver flexes his subtle sense of dry humor alongside Bill Murray in this truly bizarre film.
 If you love zombies, meta film experiences, quote-worthy one-liners, and breaking the fourth wall — then this is the film for you.

 Honestly, I’m one of like four people I know that saw this film, and I’m dying to be able to quote it more often.
 It pairs nicely with a glass of “Chardonnay.”

 Charlie – Marriage Story

 If you were on social media during awards season, you’ve likely already seen some of the best scenes from this film.
 Driver delivers a powerful performance, running the full gauntlet of emotions throughout the story.